Jim O'Brien (rugby league, born 1896): Final season and first club championship

-O’Brien was then selected for the Auckland squad to go into training for their match with Otago on 15 September.
+O'Brien was then selected for the Auckland squad to go into training for their match with Otago on 15 September.
 He played in a round 1 Roope Rooster win over Ellerslie before being selected for the starting side for the Auckland match.
 Despite this he did not play in the game so must have been unavailable.

 He finished the season with two final games for Devonport.
 The first was a semi-final loss to Marist on 22 September before his last ever match which was against Marist again in the Stormont Shield final which was played between the winners of the championship and the winners of the Roope Rooster knockout competition.
 In the Roope Rooster semi-final loss it was said that he "played well" along with Rule and Casey.
-O’Brien was selected for the Auckland team to play North Auckland on 6 October in Whangārei but withdrew and so ended his career after nine seasons of senior rugby league at the age of 32.
+O'Brien was selected for the Auckland team to play North Auckland on 6 October in Whangārei but withdrew and so ended his career after nine seasons of senior rugby league at the age of 32.
 The following year in 1929, he was on the junior management committee of the Devonport club.

+Coaching

+In 1931, O'Brien was chosen to coach the Devonport senior side.
+They finished runner up in the championship with a 10 win - 2 loss record before going on to win the Roope Rooster competition when they defeated Ponsonby 34-17 in the final.
+They then played Marist (who had won the championship) for the Stormont Shield and won 25-6.